octosoft/octoscan/README.md

 ### Why is the scanner dependent on python

-We decided that a single dependency on a python-minimal installation is easier to handle than the multiple dependencies that we would have with a typical shell based scanner.
+We decided that a single dependency on a python-minimal installation is easier to handle than the multiple dependencies that we would have with a typical shell-based scanner.
 The situation is different on macOS, where we can assume certain command-line programs are installed on every machine.

 Due to the diversity of Linux implementations, the Linux scanner is quite more complex than the macOS scanner.